karock5345/aqs8server/readme.md

 SHOW TIMEZONE;
 ALTER ROLE aqsdbuser SET timezone TO 'UTC';
 GRANT ALL PRIVILEGES ON DATABASE aqsdb8_qs123 TO aqsdbuser;
+-- For Postgresql version 16
+ALTER DATABASE aqsdb8_qs123 OWNER TO aqsdbuser;
 \q
 exit
 ```